 Council Coordinators facilitate communication between the Councils and the Federal Subsistence Board.
 Each coordinator is responsible for one or more regions and serves as a contact for the Councils, Federal agency staff, and the public.
 Contact a Coordinator for more information on the activities of each Council.

 Southeast Region

 DeAnna Perry Juneau (907) 209-7817 deanna.perry@usda.gov

-Seward Peninsula and North Slope Regions
+Southcentral Alaska and North Slope Regions

-Ana "Gisela" Chapa Anchorage (907) -3885 ana chapa@fws.gov
+Gisela Chapa Anchorage (907) 786-3885 gisela_chapa@ios.doi.gov

-Kodiak/Aleutians and Northwest Arctic Regions
+Kodiak/Aleutians and Bristol Bay Regions